-The Coronado Butterfly Preserve's approximate 10 acres are soon going to be spruced up.
-The Land Trust for Santa Barbara County acquired, restored and improved the property (with help from two CREF grants in 1998 and 1999 - see Third District, Acquisitions - Coronado Acquisition and Restoration).
-In recent years, the interpretative signs are now deteriorating and contain information that is no longer accurate.
-This 2015 CREF grant will update and redesign seven interpretative signs, survey vegetation on the site to determine the need for exotics removal and replanting with native plants and prepare a feasibility study for potential future native grassland and/or vernal pool restoration on a portion of the site.
-The project will be completed in spring of 2016.
+The Land Trust for Santa Barbara County (TLTSBC) acquired, restored and improved the 10-acre Coronado Butterfly Preserve with help from two CREF grants in 1998 and 1999 (see Third District, Acquisitions - Coronado Acquisition and Restoration).
+This 2015 CREF grant helped TLTSBC update, redesign and install interpretative signs and survey vegetation on the site to determine the need for exotics removal and replanting with native plants.
+(Native plants and milkweed will be planted this fall with funds from another grant.)
+In addition, a feasibility study was prepared to determine if the site is appropriate for native grassland and/or vernal pool restoration.
+It was determined that the site is not suitable.
+The project was completed in September of 2016.